data-burst/awesome-data-engineering/resources.md

 # Data Engineering Resources

+This page lists important resources for learning data engineering, including books, tutorials, courses, and more.
+These resources cover a wide range of topics, from data processing and storage to distributed systems and data architecture.

 ## Books

 - [Designing Data-Intensive Applications](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/) (Martin Kleppmann) - Comprehensive guide to designing large-scale data systems, covering fundamentals of data processing, storage, and distributed systems.